Myanmar junta blocks Facebook, clamping down on opposition to coup

 She remains hugely popular at home despite damage to her international reputation over the plight of Muslim Rohingya refugees.

-The new junta has declared a one-year state of emergency, but Min Aung Hlaing told a business group on Wednesday that he could stay on beyond that.
+The new junta has declared a one-year state of emergency, but Min Aung Hlaing told a business group he could stay on beyond that.

 “The army had to take charge for several reasons, but will not go beyond the democratic path,” he was quoted as saying by pro-army People Media.